Entertaining Kids at Weddings

 Wind Them Down With a Video

-If your wedding celebration will last into the wee hours, arrange for your event facility to set up a television and DVD player in a nearby-but-out-of-earshot-of-the-party spot.
+If your wedding celebration will last into the wee hours, arrange for someone to set up a television and DVD player in a nearby-but-out-of-earshot spot.
 As the bewitching hour draws near, have your counselors invite all of the children to watch a G-rated late-night flick.
 Supply pillows, blankets and a couple of bags of popcorn and — with a little luck and a well-chosen movie (nothing too peppy or scary) — your crowd will be crashed by the closing credits.

 The bottom line